rsolano60/AntGuardian/README.md

-# Ant Guardian
+# AntGuardian

 Antminer monitor and auto-restart tool

 Compatible with all AntMiners

-Scans local IP Range for miners.
-Once connected, restarts any miner when accepted shares do not increase in SECONDS_4_CHECKS seconds, and there is an active internet connection (checks with google.com).
+Scans the local network for miners.
+Once connected, restarts any miner when accepted shares do not increase in SECONDS_4_CHECKS seconds, given that there is an active internet connection (checks with google.com).

 ### Prerequisites

-* A computer with NMap and Python 2 or 3
+* A computer with NMap and Python 2 or 3 installed

 Download and install NMap.
 Link: https://nmap.org/download.html